 '''

-tosca definitions version: tosca simple yaml 1 0
+tosca definitions version: tosca simple yaml 1 3tosca simple yaml 1 3

 description: Template for deploying a single server with predefined properties.

 topology template:

 node templates:

-my server:
+db server:

 type: tosca.nodes.Compute

 capabilities:

 Host container properties

 host:

 properties:

-num cpus: 1
+num_cpus: 1

 disk size: 10 GB

 mem size: 4096 MB

 Guest Operating System properties

 os:

 properties:

 host Operating System image properties

 architecture: x86 64

 type: linux

 distribution: rhel

 version: 6.5

 '''

-99 The template above contains a very simple topology template with only a single 'Compute' node template 100 that declares some basic values for properties within two of the several capabilities that are built into the

-Compute node type definition.
-All TOSCA Orchestrators are expected to know how to instantiate a 101 102

-Compute node since it is normative and expected to represent a well-known function that is portable approach, that the application developer does not need to provide any deployment or implementation artifacts that contain code or logic to orchestrate these common software components.
+The template above contains a very simple topology template" with only a single 'Compute' node template named "db_server that declares some basic values for properties within two of the several capabilities that are built into the Compute node type definition.
+All TOSCA Orchestrators are expected to know how to instantiate a Compute node since it is normative and expected to represent a well-known function that is portable across TOSCA implementations.
+This expectation is true for all normative TOSCA Node and Relationship types that are defined in the Simple Profile specification.
+This means, with TOSCA's approach, that the application developer does not need to provide any deployment or implementation artifacts that contain code or logic to orchestrate these common software components.
 TOSCA orchestrators simply select or allocate the correct node (resource) type that fulfills the application topologies requirements using the properties declared in the node and its capabilities.